jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Egypt, France, Greece, India, Italy, Lebanon, the Philippines, and the United Kingdom.
 GoldenSAML attack chain
-In a golden SAML attack, an adversary will steal private keys from a targets on\-premises Active Directory Federated Services (ADFS) server to mint a Security Assertion Markup Language (SAML) token trusted by a targets Office 365 environment.
+In a golden SAML attack, an adversary will steal private keys from a target’s on\-premises Active Directory Federated Services (ADFS) server to mint a Security Assertion Markup Language (SAML) token trusted by a target’s Office 365 environment.
 Note 22
 On\-Prem AD
 FS server is
 compromised
+Peach Sandstorm

+presents

-Peach SandstormpresentsSAML token
+SAML token
 Company Cloud
 Environment
 SAML signing key is stolen to mint